Timotej979/Module-Embedded-systems-project/README.md

 The project was created while studying at University of Ljubljana, Faculty of electrical engineering.

-RTOS multiclient webserver using ESP32-CAM module combined with Dallas DS18B20 temperature sensor and a generic PIR sensor.
+RTOS MJPEG multiclient webserver using ESP32-CAM module combined with Dallas DS18B20 temperature sensor and a generic PIR sensor.

-RTOS multiclient webserver implementation cloned from: https://github.com/arkhipenko/esp32-cam-mjpeg-multiclient
+ESP32 MJPEG Multiclient Streaming Server implementation cloned from: https://github.com/arkhipenko/esp32-cam-mjpeg-multiclient